adamdjbrett/stakedplains-new/_converted/2007-01-20-if-god-believed-in-fences-we-would-not-have-the-wind..md

 ---
 title: "If God believed in fences, We would not have the wind."
 date: "2007-01-20 09:14:07"
 last_modified: "2007-02-05 10:33:31"
 description: |
   "The Adair-Goodnight Project barbed-wires the land.
 In the Panhandle and beyond, it first eclipses the Indian's hunting grounds, then the Cowboy's free range as well.
 Andy Wilkinson's song-poem for Standing Bear laments the passing..."
+categories:
+  - texts
+tags:
+  - staked-plains
+  - palo-duro
+  - history
 ---
+The Adair-Goodnight Project barbed-wires the land.
+In the Panhandle and beyond, it first eclipses the Indian's hunting grounds, then the Cowboy's free range as well.
+Andy Wilkinson's song-poem for Standing Bear laments the passing...

+***
 Mi compadre, Buenas Noches,
 Goodnight, my old friend,
 I am wandering in my own land